 The plan he put into effect was to set out the ground into more organised plots and using the existing memorials as markers and setting them into parallel rows, this being especially so at the older western end.
 The memorials were then assigned a number and a register of ownership compiled.
 This register can be consulted today at the Dundee City Archive.
 The plan laid out in the Register of Burials of 1832, was to have the graves laid out to the east side of the burial markers, and to have five graves marked A to E. With A being Southmost, B directly opposite the stone and C the northern most, the additional graves D and E being the furthest north.
 However, examing the registers it appears that the D and E identification had not been made use of.

-By 1820 the burial ground was already mentioned as being in an overcrowded state in a previous account, and to alleviate this cart loads of soil were brought into the ground during the improvements to bring the level up by as much as five feet in places.
+By 1820 the burial ground was already mentioned as being in an overcrowded state in a previous account, and to alleviate this in 1834 cart loads of soil were brought into the ground during the improvements to bring the level up by as much as five feet in places.
 This helped to both smooth out the dips and also allow for extra burials to be carried out in those areas where the extra depth allowed this at lairs previously considered as being full or almost full.
+This work was carried out under the guidance of a landscape gardener Thomas Galloway, who also oversaw the planting of trees and installing gravel footpaths.

 When the monuments were numbered initially, a painter was employed to proceed with numbering the stones, however it was stated in the Book of The Howff that the numbering was "as his fancy or caprice directed" and the burial ground ended up being "a mass of confusion, duplicates of the same number in some cases running up as high as to seven instances, all which could easily have been avoided".
 These events were noted in 1838, which suggests that the chiselled numbering was done after this date and has been suggested to have occurred between 1838 and 1839.
-The duplicate numbering of the monuments is explained by Peter Dron in his introduction to the Register of Tombs and Monuments in Dundee Burial Ground, 1832.
-A personal view is that the painter was stencilling or marking the plots for the mason to follow and proceed with cutting out the numbers on the monuments.
+The duplicate numbering of the monuments is explained by Peter Dron in his introduction to the 1832 Register of Tombs and Monuments in Dundee Burial Ground, which can be read here.
+It may be that the painter was stencilling or marking the plots for the mason to follow and proceed with cutting the numbers on the monuments.

 One of the carved numbers, normally on the southern edge.